fistlabs/finger/README.md

 /news/<{\\d+}:postId>
 ```

 Regular expression may be passed between the `{}`.
-Parameter are for retreiving values while matching and passing while buiding urls.
+Parameter are for retrieving values while matching and passing while building urls.

 Pathname consists of required and optional parts.